The Jinx (TV series): Reception

 The Jinx received widespread critical acclaim and media buzz, particularly upon airing its revelatory finale.
+On Rotten Tomatoes, the first season has an approval rating of 96% based on 45 reviews.
+The website's critics consensus is, "Disturbing themes and an engrossing blend of interviews and dramatizations make The Jinx: The Life and Deaths of Robert Durst a docu-series that merits further pursuit."
+On Metacritic, the first season has a weighted average score of 76 out of 100, based on 21 critics, indicating "generally favorable reviews".
 John Hendrickson at Esquire called the series' ending "one of the most jaw-dropping moments in television history."
 Mike Hale from The New York Times said it was "gut-wrenching, remarkable television."
-Sean T. Collins of The New York Observer called the series "a documentarian’s unicorn: a quest for the truth that, it seems, found it, and found it spectacularly," adding that in comparison to usual television true-crime documentary fare, The Jinx "pulls an SUV with a vanity plate that reads 'BEVERLEY' up on the curb and mows it all down."
+Sean T. Collins of The New York Observer called the series "a documentarian's unicorn: a quest for the truth that, it seems, found it, and found it spectacularly," adding that in comparison to usual television true-crime documentary fare, The Jinx "pulls an SUV with a vanity plate that reads 'BEVERLEY' up on the curb and mows it all down."

 Other critics accused the documentary of charting an uncomfortable line between storytelling and journalism.
 Two days after Durst's arrest and one day after the final installment of The Jinx was aired, The New Yorker reported that "[t]he filmmakers, having been quizzed on the time line of events as represented, have cancelled forthcoming interviews."
-Specifically, when challenged over whether Robert Durst's arrest for trespassing on his brother Douglas Durst's property occurred before the filmmakers' second interview with Robert, as implied by The Jinx, Andrew Jarecki replied, "Yeah, I think I’ve got to get back to you with a proper response on that."
+Specifically, when challenged over whether Robert Durst's arrest for trespassing on his brother Douglas Durst's property occurred before the filmmakers' second interview with Robert, as implied by The Jinx, Andrew Jarecki replied, "Yeah, I think I've got to get back to you with a proper response on that."
 Several media outlets questioned how long the filmmakers had sat on evidence damaging to Durst before turning it over to law enforcement.